 All student body functions - clubs, dances, assemblies, exhibits, and field trips - are dependent upon one organization - the Student Council/Leadership.
-Composed of the student body officers and the selected homeroom representatives, the Student Council/Leadership serves the student body by expressing and discussing student ideas on matters pertinent to the school.
+Composed of the student body officers, the Student Council/Leadership serves the student body by expressing and discussing student ideas on matters pertinent to the school.
 Student Council/Leadership is an important part of the student body.
 The Council is the students' voice in school policy and operation.

 The final authority of Student Council/Leadership is vested in the high school administration, as all decisions must receive final approval through this body.
 Students may see the Student Activities Director to discuss student body activities.
-Classroom representatives are elected to the Student Council/Leadership in a designated class by student class elections.